Zār: Tumbura

 To become a tumbura shaykha, one would first become a primary assistant (jalīsa) of the shaykha that healed them.
 They keep the incense burner going during ceremonies and take care of the women at them, as well as assisting the shaykha with patients.
 They would then either wait to be appointed upon the shaykha's retirement as successor (in which case they inherit the previous shaykha's rabāba/tanbūra), or try to establish themself somewhere else.
 A jalīsa may not be eager to take up the role of shaykha upon appointment.
 Trying to establish oneself without appointment is often presented as an order from the spirit, but may also stem from other motivations such as envy, conflict with the group, or ambition.
 In the latter case one would either take one of the rabāba from the group (the more prestigious option, as it represents a continuity of power and the instrument itself is generally thought of as more powerful), or; if the group only has one, the prospective shaykha is acting without permission, or she cannot have one of the rabāba for geographic reasons, a new one would be made.
 The group the aspiring shaykha is from must accept her, as well as the leadership across the region.
 If unanimous acceptance doesn't occur, those who do not accept will not recognize the new shaykha, and may cut ties with those who accepted her.
 In the case of succession, the new shaykha cannot seek the advice of the former shaykha.
 The establishment of a new shaykha is commemorated with the thanksgiving ceremony, a procession outside the house, the kursī, and the "opening of the head" (fatah al-ras) ceremony, which is part of the kursī.
 A belt is put on the new shaykha, and saying "they put a belt around me" is an idiom referring to the appointment.

 Other official roles a woman may have include that of gerāyya (one who runs), which is more minor.
 It is essentially a messenger role, where she informs other group members of ceremonies and other events.
 The now defunct role wagiba was the assistant of the jalīsa.
 The habbōba al-kānūn (grandmother of the stove) prepared food and sometimes beer for the ceremonies.

 Sanjaks often nominated their wives as shaykha, and shaykhas generally say their relatives were themselves shaykhas or sanjaks.
 This is also true for sanjaks.
-This is for two reasons: one, if they're being truthful, they grew up around the zār tumbura and are very familiar with it.
+This is for two reasons: one, if they're being truthful, they grew up around the zār tumbura and are familiar with it.
 Second, this pedigree confers a high status, and therefore some lie about this to elevate their standing.
 Like the sanjak, the rabāba/tanbūra is important to the shaykha; she will possess at least one.